 Students are presented with the scenario of winning the lottery and spending their winnings on world travel with their families.
-They world languages spending their winnings on world travel with their ramilles.
-The languages research attractions and activities in a destination where their target language is spoken.
+They research attractions and activities in a destination where their target language is spoken.
 Then, using their target language skills and their research, they create a family vacation plan.